sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-the base domain used for all the KFD ingresses, if in the nginx dual configuration, it should be the same as the .spec.distribution.modules.ingress.dns.private.name zone
+The base domain used for all the KFD ingresses.
+If in the nginx `dual` configuration type, this value should be the same as the `.spec.distribution.modules.ingress.dns.private.name` zone.

 ## .spec.distribution.modules.ingress.certManager